 If my suspicions are correct, Nasty may not actually be the one who did those things and this other is actually the one who is so mean, illusive and often hostile.
 I have a notecard on which I have a running list of the alters I know about and think I might know about and there is an entry on there of “The Hardass.”
 I don’t really remember adding that to the card and I’m wondering if maybe my new alter named herself.
 I don’t know…this part is always so confusing.
 But even when it raises new questions and shifts so much out of focus, it is exciting each time I find another piece to the puzzle of the we’s in me.
 Especially a piece that may be responsible for the scariest of my journal entries and odd behaviors.

 Maybe, if I make my acquaintance with Hardass and can get a little integration going on, she could give me a little backbone when I feel like someone has called me a killer of magic sea stars.
 Maybe Hardass will be the piece with whom I need an connection in order to play hardball with the world again.
 Maybe I don’t need cats and Netflix after all.

 That’s enough for now.
-I’m not sure this has been a successful translation of my stream of consciousness into a letter but I’ll send it along in the hopes that if you run out of cereal boxes to read, this letter might be a suitable substitute. /sarcasm/
+I’m not sure this has been a successful translation of my stream of consciousness into a post but I’ll send it along in the hopes that if you run out of cereal boxes to read, this post might be a suitable substitute. /sarcasm/